Miguel20123/cafe/README.md

 # Cafe Wordpress Theme
-This is a cafe wordpress theme in progress.
+This is a cafe wordpress theme in the works.

 ## Features
 This *theme* **features**:

-- Bullet 1
+- Page 1
-- Bullet 2
-- Bullet 3
+- Post 1

-1. Numbered 1
+- Blog 1

+1. Los Angeles Lakers
-1. Numbered 2
+1. Milaukee Bucks
-1. Numbered 3
+1. Brooklyn Nets

-This is a 'line of code'.

-'''
-This is long code
-in multiple lines